GimmyHchs/vue-charts/README.md

 4.modify your wellcome.blade.php or where you want to show the chart
 - give vue root id
 - add line chart component
-- don't forget your script file
+- don't forget your script source

 ```html
    <body>